-Home made Chocolate Bar was a way for a treat in hard times of PRL.
+Home made Polish Chocolate Bar – Blok Czekoladowy, was a way for a treat in hard times of communistic PRL.
 Anyway it is really tasty and worth trying, I assure you that not only kids will like it:) You don’t bake it, it’s easy and quick to prepare.

 In 80-ties in Poland it was very common to celebrate a name day.
 One checked the calendar and if your name was in it, he could come to you without invitation with potted flower and best wishes.
-You needed to be prepared for the day: polish vegetable salad, bigos and aspic were common dishes to put on the table.
+You needed to be prepared for the day: polish vegetable salad, Bigos (Hunters Stew) and Chicken Aspic were common dishes to put on the table.

 Sausage is an important part of polish cuisine:) There is a great range of different sausage types and Poles love: baking them, cooking, frying and grilling.
 Actually grilling is a new religion in Poland:)